AaltoSciComp/blog/content/2023/march-development-day.rst

 We recently had an internal "development day", which is a our new name for getting together to talk about longer term plans.
 This is our second "development day".
 Overall, it went well, and we think that we are on an overall  good path.
-There are three particulal focus areas for the future:
+There are three particular focus areas for the future:

 1. **Teaching:** This was also a focus last time, and probably will still be in the future.
 We are overall happy with our decision last time to focus less on many small/medium courses, and instead focus on large, collaborative courses and then focused, individualized support for advanced use cases.
+Smaller courses happen mainly when we see specific needs that can't be filled other ways (or we make them large, open, collaborative courses if there is a broad need).

 2. **Triton v3:** The software/OS/management side of our cluster will be almost completely reworked in the next year (we aren't getting